Suite 3, Ground Floor, The Gateway,

 You know where your sit bone is, right?

-Yes, the bone that sticks out when you sit on the floor and get
+Yes, the bone that sticks out when you sit on the floor and gets sore if you don’t have a cushion under your butt.

-ou have two of them and the actual name is ischial tuberosity…yeah, let’s keep calling them sit bones shall we?
+You have two of them and the actual name is ischial tuberosity…yeah, let’s keep calling them sit bones shall we?

-it bone’ is a part of the pelvis therefore, the QF connects your pelvis to your thigh bone, the longest bone in your body.
+Ischial tuberosity aka ‘sit bone’ is a part of the pelvis therefore, the QF connects your pelvis to your thigh bone, the longest bone in your body.

 But what does it do?

-just like most of the muscles in the body.
+The QF has many jobs, just like most of the muscles in the body.

 The QF turns your leg out, which is very important for all those dancers out there.
 It also stabilises your pelvis (which is very important for those of us who have lower back pain!) as well as keeping your leg bone in the hip socket (hello, healthy hip!)